ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 [FAST tooltip API](https://github.com/microsoft/fast/blob/de7f234ef871204fcac2b5df59433d919809341d/packages/web-components/fast-foundation/src/tooltip/tooltip.spec.md)

+The appearance of the tooltip will be controlled by CSS classes.
+The state of the tooltip can be changed by setting the `error`, or `information` class.
+If none of these classes are applied, the tooltip will use the `default` appearance- a state that does not require a CSS class.
+When the tooltip has the `error` or `information` class applied, an icon can optionally be visible in the tooltip by setting the `icon-visible` class.
+The `icon-visible` class will have no impact on the tooltip when it has the `default` appearance.
+This will allow clients to easily switch between `default` and `error` without also having to change whether or not the `icon-visible` class is applied.
 Two css classes will be used to determine the type of tooltip to be displayed.
 The first class will have `default`, `error`, or `information` values, with the following class determining if the corresponding icon is visible or not by using `icon-visible`.

-Icons will be available for the error and information states- The corresponding icon can be shown by using the `icon` switcher, which calls the class `icon-visible` when `true`.
-No icon will be shown for the `default` class so that clients can easily switch between `default` and `error` classes without having to update the icon state.

 Two local css variables will be created for the tooltips- one that controls the border color of the tooltip, and one that controls the background color of the tooltip.
 These variables will be changed based on the css classes described above.

 -   _Component Name:_ `nimble-tooltip`
--   _Properties/Attributes:_ Adding `state` attribute
+-   _Properties/Attributes:_ Unchanged
 -   _Methods:_ Unchanged
 -   _Events:_ Unchanged
--   _CSS Classes and Custom Properties that affect the component:_ None
+-   _CSS Classes and Custom Properties that affect the component:_ `icon-visible` and the special states of the tooltip (`warning` and `information`)
 -   _Slots:_ Unchanged
 -   _Template:_ Unchanged